Cybersecurity + Law Enforcement: The Cutting Edge Symposium

 Assistant Attorney General, Criminal Division at U.S. Department of Justice

-Leslie R. Caldwell served as the Assistant Attorney General for the Criminal Division at the U.S. Department of Justice, delivering remarks on combating cybercrime at the symposium.
+Leslie R. Caldwell served as the Assistant Attorney General for the Criminal Division at the U.S. Department of Justice.
+She delivered remarks at the symposium, discussing the department's perspective on cybercrime and cybersecurity.

 Linn Foster Freedman